Boeing will lay off 10% of its employees as a strike by factory workers cripples airplane production

-Boeing plans to lay off about 10% of its workers in the coming months as it continues to lose money and tries to deal with a strike that is crippling production of the company’s best-selling airline planes.
+CHARLESTON, S.C. — Boeing plans to lay off about 10% of its workers in the coming months, about 17,000 people, as it continues to lose money and tries to deal with a strike that is crippling production of the company’s best-selling airline planes.

-New CEO Kelly Ortberg told staff in a memo Friday that the job cuts, which could total about 17,000 positions, will include executives, managers and employees.
+New CEO Kelly Ortberg told staff in a memo Friday that the job cuts will include executives, managers and employees.

 The company has about 170,000 employees worldwide, many of them working in manufacturing facilities in the states of Washington and South Carolina.